nitzano/enum-converter/README.md

 ## Features

 * Converting from one language to another
-* Styling options
+* Styling
   * Sorting - enums in files, values in enums
-  * Styling - enum names, keys and values
+  * String styles - enum names, keys and values
 * Future versions
   * converting from configuration file
-  * convert directories
+  * directory conversion
   * watch mode